hashicorp/terraform-website/content/source/docs/registry/providers/publishing.html.md

     - [AzureRM](https://github.com/terraform-providers/terraform-provider-azurerm)
 - [Contributing to Terraform guidelines](/docs/extend/community/contributing.html)

 ~> **Important:** In order to be detected by the Terraform Registry, all provider repositories on GitHub must match the pattern `terraform-provider-{NAME}`, and the repository must be public.
+Only lowercase repository names are supported.

 ### Documenting your Provider